coderefinery/manuals/workshop-administration.md

 - Give participants some time to also experiment (do not rush the classroom through exercises)
 - Encourage optional feedback at the end of each day on sticky notes
 - Create GitHub issues for points which are confusing or problematic
+- Take active part even in the lessons you're not teaching, e.g. by asking questions and (politely) interject with clarifications when you think something is confusing to the learners

 # At the end of workshop